Shanks and Anderson-type acceleration techniques for systems of nonlinear equations: Transformations for sequences in the Shanks kernel

 where ${\mathbf e}$ is the vector of all ones.
+This is exactly the same relation introduced in \cite{aspre}, but obtained from a different starting point and without regularization.
+The original paper by Pulay \cite{pul1} also solves the least squares problem with the same constraint that the sum of the $\alpha_i$ equal to 1 by using Lagrange multipliers.

 Observe that equation \eqref{eq:limiti_kernel} and the minimality of $k$ ensure that $\dim \ker(\Delta S_n^{(k+1)})=1$.
-Hence, the solution of problem \eqref{eq:aspre_problem} can be obtained by normalizing the unique vector in the kernel; alternatively, it can also be obtained as follows:
+Hence, the solution of problem \eqref{eq:aspre_problem} can be obtained by normalizing the unique vector in the kernel; alternatively, it can also be obtained as follows (which leads to the SVD-MPE approach, see \cite{sidisvd})